eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 ### Marketing URL

-Allows the agency to provide a URL to their careers page or other page that they deem appropriate that will be included at the bottom of the modal.
+Allows the agency to provide a URL to their careers page or other page that they deem appropriate that will be included at the bottom of the modal window.

 ## Previous fields